429error/food-app/README.md

 - CSS Modules for component isolation
 - Responsive design with mobile-first approach
 - Consistent design system with CSS custom properties

+# Time taken to complete the assignment- 4 hrs